greenlytics/mqe-forecast/README.md

 2) `load_model_q`
 3) `predict_q`

-## Aknowledgement
+## Acknowledgement
-The authors of this code would like to thank the Swedish Energy Agency for their financial support for this research work under the grant VindEL project number: 47070-1.
+The authors of this code would like to thank the Swedish Energy Agency for their financial support for this research work under the grant VindEL projects number: 47070-1 and 44988-1.